Skip to content

 • docs-source will be used as the source repository containing the raw MkDocs content and should be replaced with your source repo name.

-The first thing you should do is add the source repository as a new repo in the Woodpecker-CI instance.
+The first thing you should do is add the source repository as a new repo in the Woodpecker-CI Dashboard.
 Next should you add the necessary secrets to it, to ensure that they will be present when using the file.

 In my example below do I include two secrets: